Apple

 Leadership

 Apple is a consumer electronics company with 1,000+ employees headquartered in Cupertino, CA, founded in 1976.
-Say no to a thousand things to perfect one.
+Experts leading experts in absolute secrecy.

 Apple Culture Dimensions